 Replying to an email with a negative response may be challenging for the provider, especially if you are a new company without many customers.
 You will appreciate the help passing the word to other companies that might need your services.

-In this way, the supplier will not see the negative response as a rejection but will take it as a possibility to keep growing by being known by new companies and help for them to achieve their goals.
+In this way, the supplier will not see the negative response as a rejection but will take it as a possibility to keep growing by being known by new companies and help them achieve their goals.

 Use a professional tone